lnsy-dev/lnsy-dev.github.io/_posts/2025-05-16-just-f-ing-use-html.md

 In my grouchy days I think a lot of React programmers like it because it let's them nibble around the edges of a problem solving linter errors and configuration rather than doing that deep thinking that makes software actually, you know, work.
 React is great for looking busy.

 In the end, I still write React -- not because I think it's great, but because the business world demands it.
-No one ever got fired for choosing IBM or React, and in the end I have to make a living.
+No one ever got fired for choosing IBM or React and in the end I have to make a living.

 I wish I could make my living just writing good code that is maintainable and sturdy; but the market can stay irrational a lot longer than you can stay solvent.